hotwax/oms-documentation/Journeys/Email integration/Ready to pickup email.md

 ## Overview
-This document provides integration guidelines for sending ready to pickup notifications from the Order Management System (OMS) to the Marketing Automation Platform.
-This integration improves customer experience and reduces manual efforts.
+This document provides integration guidelines for sending 'Ready to Pickup' notifications from the Order Management System (OMS) to the Marketing Automation Platform.
+The 'Ready to Pickup' notification is triggered when a BOPIS order is packed and ready for customer pickup at the store.
+This integration enhances the customer experience and reduces manual efforts."

 ### Step 1: Update shipments to packed status

-The `updateShipment` service in the OMS changes the status of open shipment.
-This service is triggered when an item is moved from the picked to packed status.
+The `updateShipment` service in the OMS changes the status of open order.
+This service is triggered when an order is marked 'ready to ship' moved to packed status.

 #### Service Details:
 ```